sloppycoder/linux-dev-ansible/README.md

 Add tasks for the following

-- flutter
+- install commonly used VSCode extensions, i.e. go and python
-- auto install commonly used VSCode extensions
+- install istio